Temporal Upsampling of Depth Maps Using a Hybrid Camera: Temporal Upsampling of Depth maps

 The temporal regularization term is employed to reduce the uncertainty of the solution and to favor the solution with the shortest path.
-This term is defined as the summarization of the Euclidean distance of the depth positions of the corresponding pixels in two consecutive point cloud.
+This term is defined as the sum of the Euclidean distances of the corresponding points in the consecutive point cloud:

-where $\lambda_{short}$ is set to $0.5$.
+where $\lambda_{short}$ is set to $7$.